What have we learnt?

 - Dr Dan Weinbren, The Open University

-There was a short meeting at the end of the day for current researchers to discuss future workshops in the context of preparing a funding bid.
+There will be a short meeting at the end of the day for current researchers to discuss future workshops in the context of preparing a funding bid.